mmbman/Katagiri/jewel-mirror-awareness.md

 It’s not perfectly round.

 You have lots of energy but it’s not round.
-There are lots of corners to your personallty.
+There are lots of corners to your personality.
 So that’s why if you try to live positively there is always a certain purpose.
 A drive for a better life.
 Not caring about others.
 Always “I want.”
 This is very natural, and it’s very egoistic.

 So the perfect personality is full of energy but simultaneously it’s not egoistic.
 It’s very round.

 No egoistic sense means you have to completely throw yourself into whatever you do.
 Not just for yourself.
 For all sentient beings.
 But usually you don’t do that.
 You try to live positively and you put yourself first.
 And then you live, positively.
 But this is very egoistic.
 So for a certain period of time you can be successful, but you fail to create a peaceful world where you can create peaceful, harmonious, perfect personality.